joadwe/fcmpass-new-website/docs/legal/terms-of-service.md

 2.2.
 All sales are final.
 The Customer acknowledges that once the payment is made, it is non-refundable, even if the Software is returned or the license is terminated for any reason before its expiry date.

-2.3 All purchased licenses must be activated within 1000 days of purchase date.
-Licenses not activated will be voided without refund or extension.
+2.3 All purchased licenses activate immediately from the purchase date and are valid for a period of 365 days.

 ## 3 RESTRICTIONS